lovell/sharp/docs/api.md

 `input`, if present, can be one of:

-* Buffer containing JPEG, PNG, WebP, GIF, SVG or TIFF image data, or
+* Buffer containing JPEG, PNG, WebP, GIF, SVG, TIFF or raw pixel image data, or
 * String containing the path to an image file, with most major formats supported.

-JPEG, PNG, WebP, GIF, SVG or TIFF format image data can be streamed into the object when `input` is `null` or `undefined`.
+JPEG, PNG, WebP, GIF, SVG, TIFF or raw pixel image data can be streamed into the object when `input` is `null` or `undefined`.

 `options`, if present, is an Object with the following optional attributes:

 * `density` an integral number representing the DPI for vector images, defaulting to 72.
+* `raw` an Object containing `width`, `height` and `channels` when providing uncompressed data.
+See `raw()` for pixel ordering.

 The object returned by the constructor implements the [stream.Duplex](http://nodejs.org/api/stream.html#stream_class_stream_duplex) class.